mldangelo/personal-site/docs/design-goals.md

     - New features that affect the entire project should be carefully considered.
     - Buy, don't build.
 Don't reinvent the wheel.
 Use popular npm libraries when possible.
 1. Limited horizontal fragmentation
-    - Linter to prevent easy nits & to prevent developers from wasting time thinking about code style.
+    - Linter to prevent easy PR nits & to prevent developers from wasting time thinking about code style.
     - Preferred React Style - ie (functional components & proptypes).
     - Consistent file structure based on current best practices.
     - Similar features are built similarly.
 Code reads like an assembly line, not a layer cake.